Spinosauridae: Description

 Although reliable size and weight estimates for most known spinosaurids are hindered by the lack of good material, all known spinosaurids were large animals.
 The smallest genus known from good material is Irritator, which was between 6 and 8 m long and around 1 t in weight.
 Ichthyovenator, Baryonyx, and Suchomimus ranged from 7.5 to 11 m long, and weighed between 1 and 5.2 t.
 Oxalaia may have reached a length of between 12 and 14 m and a weight of 5 to 7 t.
-The largest known genus is Spinosaurus, which was capable of reaching lengths of 14 m and weighed around 7.4 t, making it the longest known theropod dinosaur and terrestrial predator.
+The largest known genus is Spinosaurus, which was capable of reaching lengths of 14 m and weighed around 7.4 t, making it among the largest known theropod dinosaurs and terrestrial predators.
 The closely allied Sigilmassasaurus may have grown to a similar or greater length, though its taxonomic relationship with Spinosaurus is uncertain.
 This consistency in large body size among spinosaurids could have evolved as a byproduct of their preference for semiaquatic lifestyles, as without the need to compete with other large theropod dinosaurs for food, they would have been able to grow to massive lengths.